+Drainage

-Draina age Repair Category 1 Notes No significant defects were noted.
-The full extent of the private drainage system could not be determined at the time of inspection.
-We understand the septic tank has been registered with SEPA and assume meets their requirements.
+Repair Category 1

+Notes No significant defects were apparent.

+We assume that the septic tank is registered with SEPA and meets their requirements.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the comments above for detailed information.